-Also known as "best-practice" simulations, scenario simulations are used to build leadership, project management and sales capabilities.
-The simulations leverage decision-tree structures in realistic case settings, enhanced with text, audio, still photography and video.
-Participants read and observe real-world business situations in the simulation and they then have the opportunity to react to the issues presented.
+Also known as "best-practice" simulations, scenario simulations are used to build leadership, project version of its "Project management and sales capabilities.
+The simulations leverage decision-tree structures in realistic case Leadership Live" simulation, settings, enhanced with text, audio, still photography and video.
+Participants read and observe realworld business situations in the simulation and they then have the opportunity to react to the issues presented.
 Upon choosing a course of action, the simulation immediately presents the impacts of the participant's decisions on the ultimate goals.

-In 2006, BTS launched a version of its "Project Leadership Live" simulation, translated into Chinese.
+In 2006, BTS launched a translated into Chinese.